epthegeek/cactuscanyon/README.md

 =====================

 I can't be blamed for anything you do with this code.
 If you take it and use it for something, that's on you.
 I make no guarantees of any kind as to function or performance.

+This project is not affiliated with, or endorsed by WMS Gaming and/or whomever it is that currently holds the rights to the pinball properties under the Bally name.